hmc-sysadmin/labs/scripting.md

 `get_letter` to ask for a different letter.
 If not, the function adds the letter to the array `gl` which contains guessed letters, and it calls `letter_in_word` to determine whether the letter is in the word.

-## Check that the letter is in the word
+-->

+## Write `letter_in_word` to check the player's guess

-This function, `letter_in_word`, checks whether the letter is in the given word.
-There should be an `if` case for if the letter is in the word, and an `else` case for if it is not.
+The `letter_in_word` function checks whether the letter is in the secret word.

-For the `if` case, use regular expressions to check whether the string `$word` contains the string `$letter`.
-Inside this `if` statement, update the variable `$wip` to include the newly guessed letter.
-To do this, we will use a find and replace command within a string.
-We want to replace all characters in `$word` NOT found in the guessed letters list with underscores.
-This is slightly counterinuitive but it works.
-The syntax of the find and replace command for strings in bash is `${string//pattern/replacement}`.
-Use regex to specify the pattern.
-Don't forget to include any text you want to display, like the newly updated board and the letters that have been guessed.
+Use regular expressions to check whether the string `$word` contains the string `$letter`.
+If it does, update the variable `$wip` to include the newly guessed letter.
+To do this, you can use a slightly counterintuitive strategy: replace all characters in `$word` NOT found in the guessed letters list with underscores.
+The syntax of the find and replace command for strings in bash is `${string/pattern/replacement}`.
+Use a regular expression to specify the pattern.
+When the player guesses a correct letter, you may also want to display other information, e.g., the newly updated board and the letters that have been guessed.

-For the `else` case, we don't need to make any changes to `$wip` because the letter isn't in the word.
-However, we do need to decrement the number of lives.
-You will need to use double parentheses (( )) to create a math environment, with a \$ in front of them to mark it as a variable.
+If the player guesses a letter that's *not* in the word, the script should decrement the number of lives.
 You also need to call `check_lives` to determine whether the user still has lives left or if the game is over.
 (You will write this function later.)
-Don't forget `fi`.

-## Write game function
+## Write `game`, the main loop for the game

-You will now need to write a function `game` that prompts the user for letters until the word is guessed.
+This function prompts the player for letters until the word is guessed or the player runs out of lives.
 In order to have an effective game, you first need to define your variables (funny, I think you wrote a function for that already).
 You also need to let the player know how long the word is by printing the board.
 Then, you need to keep asking for letters until the word-in-progress is the same as the word itself.
-(Remember, an `until` loop requires `do` at the beginning and `done` when it is finished.)
-When the word is guessed, the user should be asked if they want to play again.
-Their `answer` should be read in.
+When the word is guessed, the game should ask the user  if they want to play again.
+If so, start a new game.

 ## Check number of lives remaining

 Now you will need to check to see if the player has any lives remaining.
 You can do this by writing an `if` statement.
 If the player has no lives